11 Overlooked tax write-offs for therapists and clinicians

 It’s essential to know which expenses, fees, and costs incurred to run your business to deduct from the amount you owe the Internal Revenue Service (IRS).
 It can potentially save you thousands of dollars each year.

 To help out, we’ve created a list of tax-deductible expenses for therapists and private practitioners, along with explanations.
-And. below, we’ve listed eleven lesser-known tax write-offs for therapists and private practice clinicians.
+And below, we’ve listed eleven lesser-known tax write-offs for therapists and private practice clinicians, one such deduction may even include your practice management software.

 A quick guide to common tax write-offs for therapists